Oath of God

 The plot of Yusuf’s brothers against him

 - When they said, “Surely, Yusuf and his brother are more beloved to our father than we, while we are a party.
 Indeed, our father surely is in clear error (12:8).
 Kill Yusuf, or cast him to a land, to be free for you to your father’s face, and you would be after that a people of righteous.”
 (12:9).
 One of them said, “You do not kill Yusuf and throw him into the well’s bottom, some traveler may pick him up, if you have committed being the doers.”
 (12:10).
 They said, “O, our father, do you not trust us with Yusuf?
 And indeed, we are surely well-wishers for him (12:11).
 Send him with us tomorrow to enjoy and play; and indeed, we will surely protectors for him.”
 (12:12).
 He said, “Indeed, it surely saddens me that you would take care of him and I fear that the wolf would eat him while you are not unaware of him.”
 (12:13).
 They said, “Surely, if the wolf eats him, while we are a group; indeed, we then be surely losers.”
 (12:14).
 Then when they had taken with him and had agreed that they will put him in the well’s bottom, while we had inspired to him: “Surely, you will inform them this of their affair, while they do not perceive.”
 (12:15).
 And they had come to their father weeping at evening (12:16).
 They said, “O our father, indeed, we had gone racing each other and had left Yusuf with our possessions, then the wolf had eaten him.
 And you cannot be of a believer for us, even if we have been truthful ones.”
 (12:17).
 And they had come with false blood on his shirt.
-He said, “Nay, it has enticed yourselves a matter for you that patience is better.
+He said, “Nay, there has enticed yourselves a matter for you that patience is better.
 And God is the One who is sought for help about what you describe.”
 (12:18).

 Note: Yusuf’s brothers were jealous for him as he was more beloved to their father.
 So they had planned to take him with them promising with their father for taking of good care but they threw him in the well, while they had come home with false blood on his shirt stating that the wolf ate him when they were racing each other leaving him with their possessions.